Canterbury Harrier Runner & Running coach Level 2

 Who, in the triathlon community, inspires you?

 It has to be Gwen Jorgensen, watching her this year has really inspired me.
 I like the way she attacks the run and destroys the field to win.
-This inspires me in my races, however she is moving to marathons now.
+This inspires me in my races, however she has to marathons now.

 What is a piece of advice you’d give to a new triathlete?

-My advice would be to keep training, don’t over train and make sure you get your rest days in each week.
+My advice would be to keep training, don’t over train, train smart and make sure you get your rest days in each week.
 Always believe in yourself and put the work in training and you will be rewarded and can achieve great things.

 Photo By Jason Dodd Photography